facebookresearch/EgoVLPv2/EgoMQ/README.md

 ```

 ## 🎯 Fine-tuning on EgoMQ
 This script uses PyTorch’s DataParallel (DP) implementation.
-For feature extraction, please follow these [steps](/EgoVLPv2#%EF%B8%8F-feature-extraction-on-egomq).
+For feature extraction, please follow these [steps](/EgoVLPv2#%EF%B8%8F-feature-extraction-on-egomq) or as available in [fork](https://github.com/ShramanPramanick/EgoVLPv2/tree/main/EgoVLPv2#%EF%B8%8F-feature-extraction-on-egomq).
 To run head-tuning, modify the `Features` variable in `scripts/train_infer_eval_ego_nce.sh` with proper path of extracted features.

 ```bash
 # We perform a grid-search for four different hyper-parameters: batch_size, learning_rate, step_size, and step_gamma.